 Patrol Scrubbing is a process that allows the CPU to correct correctable memory errors detected on a memory module and send the correction to the requestor (the original source).
-When this item is set to Enable, the PCH (Platform Control Hub) will read and write-back one cache line every 16K cycles if there is no delay caused by internal processing.
-By using this method, roughly 64 GB of memory behind the PCH will be scrubbed every day.
+When this item is set to Enable, the IO hub will read and write back one cache line every 16K cycles, if there is no delay caused by internal processing.
+By using this method, roughly 64 GB of memory behind the IO hub will be scrubbed every day.
 The options are Enable and Disable.